History and Theory of Animation 2

 The subject is a part of the following study plans

-- Academy Preparation Program - Animated Film (required subject with the possibility of repeat registration)
+- Academy Preparation Program - Animated Film (required subject with the possibility of repeat registration, optional subject)